 Los Angeles County Sheriff Lee Baca has a big job.
-He's responsible for the country's largest local jail jurisdiction, which held over 160,000 inmates last year alone.
+He's responsible for the country's largest local jail jurisdiction, which held more than 160,000 inmates last year alone.

 But Baca isn't interested in locking up criminals and throwing away the key; he wants to give them an education.

-Menial jobs aren't the best way for an inmate to spend their time in prison, Baca says, because "that's not what gets you a job outside the jail."
+Menial jobs aren't the best way for inmates to spend their time in prison, Baca says, because "that's not what gets you a job outside the jail."
 What does is reliability, he says, and proving "you're smart enough to be trained in a new job."

 The program launched this year and has about 2,000 inmates participating in the beta phase.
 Once incarcerated, individuals are given academic evaluations.
 Correctional personnel then create a personalized curriculum, which ranges from basic reading and writing skills to core subjects like science and history.
 It's a mixture of classes and reading materials, plus newer learning tools like MP3 players with pre-loaded lectures.